-- Practice turning, stopping and backing up in an area before starting on a trip to get the feel of the vehicle trailer combination.
-When turning, make wider turns so the trailer wheels will clear curbs and other obstacles. - Allow more distance for stopping with a trailer attached. - The trailer tongue weight should be 10% of the loaded trailer weight. - After you have traveled 80 km (50 miles), thoroughly check your hitch, electrical connections and trailer wheel lug nuts. - When stopped in traffic for long periods of time in hot weather, place the gearshift in P (Park) and increase idle speed.
+- Practice turning, stopping and backing up before starting on a trip to get the feel of the vehicle trailer combination.
+When turning, make wider turns so the trailer wheels will clear curbs and other obstacles. - Allow more distance for stopping with a trailer attached.

+- If you are driving down a long or steep hill, shift to a lower gear.
+Do not apply the brakes continuously, as they may overheat and become less effective. - The trailer tongue weight should be 10% of the loaded trailer weight. - After you have traveled 80 km (50 miles), thoroughly check your hitch, electrical connections and trailer wheel lug nuts. - When stopped in traffic for long periods of time in hot weather, place the gearshift in P (Park) and increase idle speed.
 This aids engine cooling and air conditioner efficiency. - Vehicles with trailers should not be parked on a grade.
 If you must park on a grade, place wheel chocks under the trailer's wheels.